PaperMC/docs/docs/paper/dev/api/scheduler.md

 ## Obtaining the scheduler

-To obtain a scheduler you can use the `getScheduler` method on the `Server` class, e.g. in your `onEnable` method:
+To obtain a scheduler, you can use the `getScheduler` method on the `Server` class, e.g. in your `onEnable` method:

 ```java
 @Override